- Migrants' use of the private rented sector

 - the authority should if reasonably practicable secure accommodation in its own area but in high demand areas this can be very difficult and applicants are often placed some distance away

-- the authority is required to take into account the ‘location’ of the accommodation when deciding whether or not it is suitable and in particular the factors in Article 2 Homelessness (Suitability of Accommodation) (England) Order 2012.
+- the authority is required to take into account the ‘location’ of the accommodation when deciding whether or not it is suitable and in particular the factors in Article 2 of the Homelessness (Suitability of Accommodation) (England) Order 2012 or Article 3 of the Homelessness (Suitability of Accommodation) (Wales) Order 2015 (pdfs).

-From 1st February 2016, private landlords in England (but not Wales) are required to check the documentation of new tenants and other adult occupants, to establish if they have a ‘right to rent’ under the housing provisions in the Immigration Act 2014.
+From 1st February 2016, private landlords in England (but not Wales) have been required to check the documentation of new tenants and other adult occupants, to establish if they have a ‘right to rent’ under the housing provisions in the Immigration Act 2014.

-From December 1st 2016, the scheme is amended (by the Immigration Act 2016) to make leasing premises to someone with no right to rent a criminal offence and to change the law on security of tenure to make it easier for landlords to evict some occupants when the Home Office inform them they no longer have the ‘right to rent’.
-These new rights to evict apply to all assured and assured shorthold tenancies (except those exempted from the 2014 provisions) and even to tenancies granted under the Rent Act 1977.
+From December 1st 2016, the scheme is amended (by the Immigration Act 2016) to make leasing premises to someone with no right to rent a criminal offence by the landlord (sections 33A-C of the 2014 Act) and to change the law on security of tenure to make it easier for landlords to evict some occupants when the Home Office inform them they no longer have the right to rent (section 33D of the 2014 Act).
+These new rights to evict apply to all assured and assured shorthold tenancies (except those excluded from the 2014 provisions) and even to tenancies granted under the Rent Act 1977.

 Which lettings are affected?

-The 2014 rules affect all new tenancies, licences, sub-lets, lodging arrangements and leases of under seven years, made on or after 1st February 2016 in England, except for the exemptions set out below.
+The 2014 rules affect all new tenancies, licences, sub-lets, lodging arrangements and leases of under seven years, made on or after 1st February 2016 in England, except for the exclusions set out below.
 Renewals of existing agreements are not affected.
-The arrangements apply to all residential lettings where a charge is made for occupation, unless exempt, including informal tenancies and verbal agreements.
+The arrangements apply to all residential lettings where a charge is made for occupation, unless excluded.
+A tenancy would normally be in writing, but tenancies from just verbal agreements or which have been created simply by accepting rent are included.
+In practice, this means that the right to rent provisions apply to all private sector residential tenancy agreements.

 - Care homes, hospitals, hospices and other healthcare provision: this includes any accommodation provided by the NHS to discharge a duty they have towards the occupier, so this might cover a hostel for a person recovering from illness, but it would not cover nurses’ accommodation.